 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply. ----- --
+Mains supply.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the bathroom comprise a white suite of WC, wash hand basin and bath with mixer shower over.
+Sanitary fittings in the shower room comprise a white suite of w.c., wash hand basin and shower cabinet with electric shower over.
 There is a sink unit within the kitchen.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an 'Ideal' wall mounted gas heating boiler within a cupboard on the landing.
+There is an 'Evo' wall mounted gas heating boiler within a cupboard in a bedroom.
 This serves water filled radiators throughout the property and also provides domestic hot water.

-Drainage Drai inage covers etc were not lifted.
-Neit ther drains nor drainage systems were tested.
-Drai nage is assumed to be to the main public sewerage system.
+1 Drainage Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is assumed to be to the main public sewerage system.